 - Questions about opinions, emotions, intentions, feelings, or the future can not be used.
 For example, we can not ask, “Do you love your wife?” or “Do you plan to leave your wife?” but we can ask, “Did you tell someone that you do not love your wife?” and “Did you tell anyone that you were going to leave your wife?”

 - Compound (multi-part) questions are not generally used.

 - Questions in the same exam must be related to one another.
-Examiners can not mix issues in a test.
-For example, an examiner can not ask questions about "sexual issues" and "financial issues" in the same exam.
+Lie detector examiners can not mix issues in a test.
+For example, an examiner can not ask questions about “sexual issues” and “financial issues” in the same exam.
 Each new issue requires a separate exam.